 Career highlights include two U.S. tours of The Barber of Seville with the N.Y.
 City Opera National Company, first as Don Basilio, then as Dr. Bartolo.
 Bartolo was also his debut role with Opera Saskatchewan, Summer Opera Theatre (DC), Tri-Cities Opera (NY), the National Philharmonic (DC), and The Green Mountain Opera Festival (Vermont).
 Mr. Freiman’s credits also include the opera companies of Sarasota, Kansas City, Ft.
 Worth, Virginia, Nashville, Mobile, and Central City (Colorado), as well as N.Y.
 City Opera Education, The Orchestra of St. Luke’s, and the Caramoor Festival (NY).
 Other favorite roles include Leporello and the title character in Don Giovanni, Don Alfonso in Così fan Tutte, Don Magnifico in La Cenerentola, Dr. Dulcamara in L’Elisir d’Amore, Mephistopheles in Faust, Papageno in The Magic Flute, Colline in La Bohème, Sparafucile in Rigoletto, the Four Villains in The Tales of Hoffmann, and the title roles in Gianni Schicchi, Don Pasquale, and Falstaff.

-Stage directing credits include The Italian Girl in Algiers, Norma, and The Magic Flute for Sarasota Opera, where he was also stage director of their Apprentice Artists program; Così fan Tutte for Mobile Opera (Alabama); Nabucco and La Bohème (winner of the 2019 St. Louis Theater Circle Award for Outstanding Production of an Opera) for Union Avenue Opera; The Marriage of Figaro for Nickel City Opera (Buffalo, NY); La Bohème, Tosca, Otello, Il Trovatore, The Pearl Fishers, and Il Trovatore for Winter Opera St. Louis; Bolcom’s Lucrezia for Gateway Opera (St. Louis); and La Bohème and The Magic Flute for Muddy River Opera (Quincy, IL) and the Southern Illinois Music Festival.
+Additional stage directing credits include The Magic Flute, The Italian Girl in Algiers, Norma, and La Bohème for Sarasota Opera, where he was also stage director for their Apprentice Artists program; Così fan Tutte for Mobile Opera (Alabama); Nabucco and La Bohème (winner of the 2019 St. Louis Theater Circle Award for Outstanding Production of an Opera) for Union Avenue Opera; The Marriage of Figaro for Nickel City Opera (Buffalo, NY); La Bohème, Tosca, Otello, Il Trovatore, Die Fledermaus, and The Pearl Fishers for Winter Opera St. Louis; Bolcom’s Lucrezia for Gateway Opera (St. Louis); and La Bohème for Muddy River Opera (Quincy, IL) and the Southern Illinois Music Festival.

 Mr. Freiman’s versatility led him to musical theater as Don Attilio and Passarino in the German-language production of The Phantom of the Opera in Hamburg.
 At St. Louis’ Muny, the nation’s oldest and largest outdoor musical theater, he played J.H.
 Rogers in Titanic: The Musical.
 Gilbert and Sullivan credits include the Lord Chancellor in Iolanthe and the title role in The Mikado with the Colorado Symphony.